mt-support/tribe-ext-link-events-to-website-urls/readme.txt

 License: GPL version 3 or any later version
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-An extension that makes event titles link to the events' Website URLs when present.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+An extension that makes event titles link to the event's Website URLs when present.

 == Installation ==